 The best footwear for working out in Orangetheory are enclosed running shoes.
-They are also a requirement so don’t think you can enter the facility with your flipflops.
+They are also a requirement!
+So don’t think you can enter the facility with your flip-flops.

 Enclosed shoes are better at protecting your toes.
-The running shoes are also supportive to your feet and entire body.
+The running shoes are also supportive of your feet and entire body.
 They can help provide cushion so you don’t injure yourself trying to keep up with fast-paced exercises.

 You will thank yourself later for wearing moisture-wicking socks at the gym.
 These will help prevent moisture from being in constant contact with your feet.

 That also helps prevent the bacteria from thriving in your feet.
 In that way, you can avoid athlete’s feet and smelly feet.